 Four: Given our limited knowledge, some mistakes and failures are unavoidable and even encouraged.
 We learn, grow, and move towards greater truth through these failures.

-Five: Because we cannot be perfect, all we are required to do is act with the intention of love.
+Five: Because we cannot be perfect, we must act with the intention of love.

 Six: Acting with the intention of love requires that we respect other people and listen to their perspective.